andraugust/andraugust.github.io/index.md

  <tr class="notebook-table">
    <td width="50%" class="full">
        <p><em>2017-12</em></p>
        <p>This post documents the use of deep CNNs to classify objects in a satellite image dataset called the Functional Map of the World Dataset.
 The dataset contains satellite images of 62 classes of objects over a wide range of sizes.
-I look at fine-tuning, the effects of sample size distribution, and the inclusion of context.</p>
+I look at fine-tuning, the effects of sample size distribution, and the effect of adding spatial context to the model input.</p>
    </td>
    <td width="50%" class="full">
        <a href="/fmow/"><img src="fmow/notebook-im-probability.png" height="420" width="420"></a>